HimanshuMishra123/aws-devops-zero-to-hero/day-15/code-deploy.md

    - If the deployment encounters issues, use the rollback options configured in the deployment group settings.

 By following these steps, you can set up and use AWS CodeDeploy to automate the deployment of a UI project to EC2 instances, ensuring a consistent and reliable deployment process.

+### Step 6: Add code deploy in code pipeline
+   - Go to your pipeline where you want to add the deploy stage and click on edit.
+   - After the Build (code build) stage , click on add stage and give the name as code deploy(optional to give anything)
+   - click on add action group in code deploy stage, give any action name(ex- code deploy), action provider(AWS CodeDeploy), Input artifacts (Build Artifact), select application name and deployment group (from drop-down as you type).>> Done >> save >> pipeline complete so to test you can commit a slight change in code inside your repo and it will trigger the pipeline.